ElsaiDeribu/JobHouse/README.md

 Companies can search for employees and vice versa
 We can create , read, update and delete search results

+## *Database*
+We have chosen MySQL because it is a relational database which assigns data into table.

 ## *Group Members*